micro-js/dataurl-to-blob/Readme.md

 [![NPM version][npm-image]][npm-url]
 [![Code style][standard-image]][standard-url]

-Turn a dataurl into a blob in a cross-browser way
+Turn a dataurl into a blob in a cross-browser way.
+This code is based on [blueimp's canvas-to-blob](https://github.com/blueimp/JavaScript-Canvas-to-Blob/blob/master/js/canvas-to-blob.js), with the important difference that it is not a polyfill, and that it can be required (though not used) on the server, which makes it more friendly to server-side rendering.

 ## Installation